Maharaja Chait Singh: Revolt of Benares

+Warren Hastings and King Chait Singh agreed by a treat of Benaras in July 1775, whereby the king accepted the lordship of the East India Company and also agreed to pay Rs 22.5 lacs per year.
+However, in spite of such a treaty, Hastings increased his demand by Rs 5 lac as a war contribution to pay for the Anglo-French hostilities.
+Raja spent the amount.
+Later Hastings increased the demands, and when the King didn't pay, the king was kept under arrest by the Hastings.

-Hastings came for the interview and as the Raja and his men were waiting for this chance, they defeated the Company's troops, killed British officers and arrested Hastings himself, but they were advised by Munshi Sadanand(ancestor of Sampoornanand) against killing Hastings and this proved to be a fatal mistake.
+Hastings came for the interview and as the Raja and his men were waiting for this chance, they defeated the Company's troops (as per several British sources, the king was not involved in the uprising, and it was uprising by his troops independently), killed British officers and arrested Hastings himself, but they were advised by Munshi Sadanand (ancestor of Sampurnanand) against killing Hastings and this proved to be a fatal mistake.
 Hastings escaped, with the help of the traitors and left Benaras disguised as a women.
-This incident gave rise to ,"Godhe Pe Hawda, Haathi pe Jeen, Aise Bhaga Warren Hastings".
+This incident gave rise to "Godhe Pe Hawda, Haathi pe Jeen, Aise Bhaga Warren Hastings".
 The Raja gathered his small forces, appealing for assistance against Britishers, from local rulers, who, except Raja Fateh Bahadur Shahi, did nothing.

-Maharaja Chet singh's last hope was the raja of gwalior who also sighed a treaty in which maharaja gave him land, protection and labourers for making ghats and in return he promised to give troops when needed but he did not help him and he lured him on pretext of helping him but arrested him and detained him in Gwalior after the battle.
+Maharaja Chet singh's last hope was the Mahadaji Shinde, the Raja of Gwalior who also signed a treaty in which maharaja gave him land, protection and labourers for making ghats and in return he promised to give troops when needed but he did not help him and he lured him on pretext of helping him but arrested him and detained him in Gwalior after the battle.
 In various battles with the company's forces, Chet Singh's troops were defeated, the rebellion crushed with the help of traitors, several patriot warriors fell in battlefields, their family members and innocent citizens were and the state confiscated and given to Avsaan Singh in reward for his treachery, but revolt restarted.
 Then Company was forced to install the nephew of Maharaja Chet Singh (son of his sister Maharajkumari Padma Kuwar), Rafa'at wa Awal-i-Martabat Raja Sri Mahip Narayan Singh Sahib Bahadur on 14 September 1781 and free his father Babu Durgvijay Singh from their custody who was arrested for assisting Maharaja Chait Singh and fighting against the Company.
 Chet Singh was granted a jagir for a while until it was later confiscated.